 Now it is time to make the orange glaze.
 Set the Instant Pot to saute mode.
-In a small bowl or liquid measuring cup, mix together the garlic, ginger, soy sauce, orange juice, corn starch, and brown sugar.
+In a large bowl or liquid measuring cup, mix together the garlic, ginger, soy sauce, orange juice, corn starch, and brown sugar.
 Whisk well.

 Once it thickens, turn off the Instant Pot.

 Top the meatballs with some chopped green onions and sesame seeds.
-You can serve these Instant Pot orange glazed meatballs over rice with a side of broccoli.

 Instant Pot Orange Glazed Meatballs